endurantgames/cosmiclegends/src/glossary.md

 :   A move taken by a hero to arrive at the scene of a Crisis; they arrive at the end of the current Hero Phase.

 Volume
-:   A set of Story Arcs in which each hero has had a Spotlight Arc, which concludes with a Wrap-Up Arc. (*Season* in Harmony Drive.)
+:   A set of Storylines in which each hero has had a Spotlight, which concludes with an Annual. (*Season* in Harmony Drive.)

 Withstand
 :   A Goal that could resolve a Crisis through withstanding all the Crisis can throw at the heroes. (*Outlast* in Harmony Drive.)